Skip to main content

 Link copied

-Construction on the new the Toohey Road wildlife underpass is now complete, with some minor finishing touches to take place in the new year.
+Construction of the new Toohey Road wildlife underpass is complete.
+Minor finishing works will take place in the new year.

 This new crossing will help koalas and other wildlife move safely between habitats in Toohey Forest.